Police capture Marion County murder suspect mistakenly released from jail

 INDIANAPOLIS (WISH) — An inmate charged with murder is back in police custody after a mistake led to his release from the Marion County Jail.

-The inmate was let out of jail overnight following an error by jail staff, according to the Marion County Sheriff’s Office.
+The inmate, 23-year-old Noah Edwards, was let out of jail overnight following an error by jail staff, according to the Marion County Sheriff’s Office.